 The following types of replica identities are supported:

 By default, the replica identity is the primary key.
 If logical replication is implemented on a table that has no primary key, an error occurs for the change operations.
 As a result, services cannot run as expected.
 The following error message is returned:

 ERROR: cannot delete from table "polardb_test" because it does not have a replica identity and publishes deletes HINT: To enable deleting from the table, set REPLICA IDENTITY using ALTER TABLE.

 FULL.
 For example, when you use Data Transmission Service (DTS) to synchronize data, comply with this rule.

-PolarDB for PostgreSQL provides the following two methods for you to change the replica identities of tables
+ApsaraDB PolarDB PostgreSQL-compatible edition provides the following two methods for you to change the replica identities of tables to

 - Run the following command to change the replica identity of an existing table to

 - Specify the